sabiehahmed10p/sabiehahmed.com/README.md

 # How to Deploy

-I have used Netlify to host my portfolio.
-If you want to use GitHub Pages, just run `npm run build` and publish all the files in the `/build` folder to your repository.
+I have used GitHub Pages to deploy this website, just run `npm run build` and publish all the files in the `/build` folder to your repository.